duckmartians/G-Labs-Automation/README.md

 1. **License Account:**

 * This is your primary Google account used to log in to the software for the first time.
 * The system will register your subscription plan (Basic/Plus/Max) based on this email.
 * **Recommendation:** Use your primary, highly reliable email address to ensure your purchasing rights and long-term support.

 2. **Worker Accounts:**
+* With Nano Banana and Imagen 4: a regular (free) Gmail account is sufficient for image creation.
+* With Nano Banana Pro and Veo 3.1: a Gmail account with a Google One Pro or Ultra plan is required for image creation.
 * These are Google (Gmail) accounts added in the *Settings* section to create images/videos.
 * The tool supports an **unlimited** number of worker accounts.
 * In the future, we will support other platforms, so worker accounts will not be limited to Google.
 * **Tip:** You can use secondary or inexpensive accounts to run this feature without affecting your main email account.

 ---